koerstin/Alvin/README.md

 This is the source code of the _Alvin_ simulation software version 1.1, published in:

-Schmid K, Knote A, Mück A, Pfeiffer K, Mammen S von, Fischer SC.
-2021.
-Interactive, Visual Simulation of a Spatio-Temporal Model of Gas Exchange in the Human Alveolus. doi: 10.1101/2021.09.15.460416.
+Schmid K, Knote A, Mück A, Pfeiffer K, Mammen S von, Fischer SC. _Frontiers in Bioinformatics_, 2022.
+Interactive, Visual Simulation of a

-The latest version of _Alvin_ is always available at http://go.uniwue.de/alvin.
+Spatio-Temporal Model of Gas Exchange in the Human Alveolus.
+ISSN 2673-7647.

 If you use _Alvin_ or the source code, please cite the publication above.